MankowskiNick/pycast-game/README.md

 +Added weapons for AI enemies
 +Added doors w/ opening/closing animations
 +Cleaned up file structure
++Animated enemies
++Added support for a configuration file
++Upgraded minimap to show more detail
++Added a red marker showing the spawn location of the player in the level editor
++Added ability to easily change the spawn location in level editor by pressing 'u'
++Added ability to remove any NPC from level editor
 ### 1/19
 +Optimized LevelCreator.py
 +Added fullscreen support(fullscreen option in Render.py)